UN nuclear chief in Iran as it threatens watchdog's cameras - WTMJ

 Iranian Foreign Minister Mohammad Javad Zarif, who under President Hassan Rouhani helped reach the nuclear deal, said the cameras of the International Atomic Energy Agency would be shut off despite Grossi’s visit to follow a law passed by parliament.

 “This is not a deadline for the world.
-This is not an ultimatum,” Zarif told the government-run, English-language broadcaster Press TV in an interview aired during Grossi’s visit.
+This is not an ultimatum,” Zarif told the government-run, English-language broadcaster Press TV in an interview aired before he was to meet Grossi.
 “This is an internal domestic issue between the parliament and the government.”

 “We have a democracy.
 We are supposed to implement the laws of the country.
 And the parliament adopted legislation — whether we like it or not.”